 Change up the pecans: You could add sugar free chocolate chips into the batter.
 Or replace the pecans with either chopped almonds, hazelnuts or walnuts.

-For a simple cream cheese frosting, mix 1 cup / 240g cream cheese, 4 tbsp powdered sweetener and 1 tsp vanilla extract.
+For a simple cream cheese frosting, mix 1 cup / 240g cream cheese, 4 tablespoon powdered sweetener and 1 teaspoon vanilla extract.
 Spread over the top of the keto pumpkin bread.

-Make muffins: If you're using this batter for muffins, reduce the oven time to about 25-30 minutes.
-Or try these Keto Pumpkin Muffins with Coconut Flour.
+Yes!
+If you want to use this batter for muffins, reduce the oven time to 25-30 minutes.
+Muffins always cook quicker than a single loaf.

 Simply omit the sweetener.
 Option to also omit the pumpkin spice mix and add 2 teaspoons of turmeric instead.